Deppea splendens: Taxonomy

 It was described by Dennis Eugene Breedlove and David H. Lorence in 1987.
-Dennis Breedlove was a botanist at the California Academy of Science researching plants and ethnobotany in Chiapas when he discovered it in 1972 in the Motozintla de Mendoza municipality; he brought seeds of the then undescribed shrub to San Francisco in 1981 (he described it formally in 1987).
-That seed was grown at the University of California Botanical Garden.
-All plants in existence are from that introduction.
-It is now grown widely grown, including in the San Francisco Conservatory of flowers, The San Francisco Botanical Garden at Strybing Arboretum, and at the Huntington in Southern California.
 Within the subfamily Dialypetalanthoideae it is placed in the tribe Hamelieae.

 Etymology

 The specific epithet splendens means shining or brilliant.

 Distribution and habitat

 It was once native to high elevation cloud forest in the state Chiapas, Mexico, but has been presumed extinct in the wild since its habitat was cleared for farmland.
 It is now found only in horticulture, although efforts have been made to reintroduce it in Mexico.